Serhiy Tatusyak: Biography

 In April 2012, at the founding meeting of authorized representatives of local government bodies of the Vinnytsia region, the Vinnytsia Regional Association of Local Government Bodies (VOAOMS) was created, headed by Tatusyak.
 The goal of the public organization is to promote the effective exercise by local government bodies of the Vinnytsia region of their powers, local and regional development, and coordination of actions to protect the rights and interests of territorial communities.
 In January 2016, Anatoly Oliynyk, chairman of the Vinnytsia Regional Council, was elected chairman of the Association.

 From 2012 to 2014, Tatusyak was vice-president of the All-Ukrainian Association of District and Regional Councils for Local Self-Government and Administrative-Territorial Structure, and was also elected as an authorized representative in the Cabinet of Ministers of Ukraine from the National Congress of Local Self-Government Bodies.

 On 10 February 2014, from the stage of the Vinnytsia Euromaidan, deputy of the Vinnytsia Regional Council Serhiy Svitko read the statement of the Chairman of the Vinnytsia Regional Council Tatusyak and his deputy Ihor Krevskyi about leaving the Party of Regions.

 The deputies justified their decision by the fact that they want to preserve peace and understanding in the region, to prevent a repeat assault on the regional state administration building.
 On 21 February, deputies of the Vinnytsia Regional Council voted to terminate the powers of the head of the regional council Tatusyak and no confidence in the Governor Ivan Movchan.

 On 26 February, Serhiy Svitko, a deputy from the "Batkivshchyna" faction of the Voivodeship of Ukraine, was elected the chairman of the Vinnytsia Regional Council.

-Now he is actively involved in public activities, paying special attention to the regional organization of power: reforming local self-government and decentralization of state power, establishing international cooperation and issues of European integration activities, as well as the development of civil society.
+Now he is actively involved in public activities, paying special attention to the regional organization of power: reforming local self-government and decentralization of state power, establishing international cooperation and European integration, as well as developing civil society.